Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

 There is no limit to the amount we can improve upon when it comes to the quality of our lives.
 It all begins with what we are thinking.
 This is the path to mental excellence.
 I will introduce you to four main ways to change your thoughts.
 You can do it with the following powerful principles and practical techniques.

 One of the top causes of negative thinking is worry.
-We worry about an entire kaleidoscope of possibilities most of which never happens.
+We worry about an entire kaleidoscope of possibilities, most of which never happen.
 What a waste of time and energy.
-Do we really think that by worrying things will change?
+Do we really think that by worrying, things will change?
 Let me see now. " I'm going to sit myself down and think of all the negative results that may happen in a particular situation.
 I think I'd better dwell on these negative thoughts, which keep me up at night, because by doing so it just might help."

 Are you that powerful?
 Rubbish!
 Imagine for a minute that your mind is a garden.
-You can fill your mind with beautiful flowers or you can choose weeds which become overgrown and out of control.
+You can fill your mind with beautiful flowers, or you can choose weeds that become overgrown and out of control.
 What will it be?
 You can"t think about two opposing thoughts at the same time.
 What ever you focus on will be.

 Life is made up of thoughts and how we think is exactly what kind of life we will live.
-By controlling our thoughts we determine our actions.
-We can choose to stay on a path leading us to mental excellence or we can become a victim of our own negative mind and be miserable.
+By controlling our thoughts, we determine our actions.
+We can choose to stay on a path leading us to mental excellence, or we can become a victim of our own negative minds and be miserable.